concord-consortium/lab/readme.md

 **Note:** remember to make changes you want saved in the `src/` directory **not** in the `examples/' directory.`

+#### test/: Tests

+Most of the test suites are minimal (just loading the module and testing the version number):

+  benchmark
+  graphx
+  layout
+  molecules

+.. but the grapher has a couple more tests and the arrays module has almost a complete set of tests.

+These tests all run in nodejs and use the vows testing framework.

+The tests run VERY fast using node and vows.

+Currently there are 40 tests and they take much less than 1s to run on the console:

+    $ make test
+    ................................. . . .. . . .
+    x OK > 40 honored (0.012s)

+Turns out recent versions of nodejs/v8 support TypedArrays -- this is great since the arrays module is designed to support using typed or regular arrays for computation.

+This testing strategy is similar to that used by d3.js.

+`test/env.js` uses the node module [jsdom](https://github.com/tmpvar/jsdom) to setup resources for simple emulation of a browser.

+`test/env-assert.js` has a number of very useful additional assertions copied from, d3.js:

+There are also many interesting test examples and patterns in the [d3.js test directory](https://github.com/mbostock/d3/tree/master/test):

 ### Updating http://lab.dev.concord.org/

 Currently http://lab.dev.concord.org/ is updated by using rsynch to copy the content of the examples/ directory to the server.

 Modify the example script below with your username, server host, and path to the directory apache is serving:

-file: bin/update.sh
+file: `bin/update.sh``

     #!/bin/sh
     rsync -rvz --delete examples/ username@server:/path/to/examples

-Running bin/update.sh will copy/update the directory at http://lab.dev.concord.org/
+Running `bin/update.sh` will now copy/update the directory at http://lab.dev.concord.org/

 ### References